Stuycs-K/ap1l00-story-rpeng70/README.md

 ## Note on Commits
-Make sure all of your commit messsage reflect what step you are doing.
+Make sure all of your commit messages reflect what step you are doing.
 "Added stuff" is not sufficient.

 # Directions
 The goal is to learn the edit/add/commit/push workflow and realize it isn't that bad after some practice.